18F/before-you-ship/_pages/ato.md

 An Authority to Operate (ATO) is a complex security review process that is required before you can deploy anything on the public web.
 See also: [the more formal definition](https://github.com/fisma-ready/introduction#introduction).

-Before a system is made publicly accessible on the Internet, it must go through either the full ATO process or a 90-Day [Limited Authority to Operate](types/).
+Before a system is made publicly accessible on the Internet, it must go through either the full ATO process or a 90-Day [Lightweight Authority to Operate (LATO)](types/).
 Systems can be made available for use in an extremely limited capacity if they meet the [pre-authorization criteria](types/#pre-authorization).

 While the ATO is the final compliance step that's required before launching an application, you will want to **start the process as soon as possible** after your project gets off the ground.